Rizwankaka/deepseek-r1-chat-nexus/README.md

 # 🤖 Deepseek AI Chat Interface Collection

-A collection of different chat interfaces for interacting with the Deepseek language model through Ollama.
+A collection of different chat interfaces for interacting with the DeepseekR1 language model through Ollama.
 Features multiple UI options including Gradio, Streamlit, and Chainlit!

 ## ✨ Features